WINDROID-EMU/PS2DROID/README.md

-Please use the [ARMSX2](https://github.com/ARMSX2/ARMSX2) fork of this project once it releases!
-It'll be the most up to date and functional version of this code!
+Please use the [ARMSX2](https://github.com/ARMSX2/ARMSX2) fork of this project once it releases since it'll be the most up to date and functional version of this code!

 * PCSX2 - Android project
 * EE Recompiler x86 => arm64